jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 The Jew says, "Try me."
 "What is the meaning of Easter?"
 The Jew answers, "Jesus was crucified on Good Friday.
 He was buried in a cave.
-On Sunday he rose up from his tomb, left the cave, and walked amongst the multitudes."
+On Sunday he rose up from his tomb, came out of the cave, and walked amongst the multitudes."
 "And then what did he do?" asks the priest.
-"He looked around, he didn't see his shadow, and they had six more weeks of winter."
+"He looked around, he didn't see his shadow, he went back into the cave,
+and they had six more weeks of winter."
 ~~~~~